rackerlabs/technical-blog/_posts/2019-06-26-Using-the-Microsoft-SQL-Server-hybrid-buffer-pool.md

 writes it back to the PMEM device.
 This process happens during regular checkpoint operations.

-The hybrid buffer pool feature is available for both Windows and Linux.
-The PMEM device must be formatted with a filesystem that supports DAX.
+The hybrid buffer pool feature is available for both Windows&reg; and Linux&reg;.
+The PMEM device must be formatted with a filesystem that supports DirectAccess(DAX).
 DAX supports the following file systems:

-- XFS
+- Extended File System (XFS)
 - EXT4
-- NTFS
+- New Technology File System (NTFS)

 SQL Server automatically detects whether data files reside on an appropriately formatted PMEM device and performs memory mapping in user space.
 This mapping